-As an architect who did lots of writing and promotion for my design firms over the years, I felt that a basic, introductory course, distilling what I have learned over a dozen years since undertaking second career, might be of benefit to aspiring writers, Perhaps I can spare you a few futile exercises, help you avoid a couple of missteps and set you on your way to covering the basics in getting started on teh rocky and constantly changing path to achievement as a writer.To accomplish this I’ve outlined several topics which I hope you’ll find worth of a little bit of you time to read and absorb, which will cover what I see as the main steps in writing and getting your material published.
+As an architect who did lots of writing and promotion for my design firms over the years, I felt that a basic, introductory course, distilling what I have learned over a dozen years since undertaking second career, might be of benefit to aspiring writers, Perhaps I can spare you a few futile exercises, help you avoid a couple of missteps and set you on your way to covering the basics in getting started on the rocky and constantly changing path to achievement as a writer.To accomplish this I’ve outlined several topics which I hope you’ll find worth of a little bit of you time to read and absorb, which will cover what I see as the main steps in writing and getting your material published.

 Pub 1.0 Mastering the Writing Craft

 Having something to say and expressing it well is the entry ticket to the writer’s world.
 To merit publication by someone else, it must be said clearly, correctly and expertly and often artfully.
 To attract readership, it must at least be informative, appealing, topical, accessible and interesting.
 To become profitable and make a career of writing, one must develop an audience, a following or, what is called in the publishing game, a platform.
 In fact it helps to be a celebrity, like a presidential candidate, a news anchor or the survivor of a death-defying climb up Mount Everest.
-Short of these qualifications, most of us will have to achieve writing success the hard way, mastering the writing craft.The articles in this section will give you a sampling, form my own experience and form visiting experts in the writing game, to
+Short of these qualifications, most of us will have to achieve writing success the hard way, mastering the writing craft.The articles in this section will give you a sampling, from my own experience and form visiting experts in the writing and publishing world.

 Until the turn of the twenty-first century, books were published primarily by publishing companies in the principal cities of the world.
 An author would contact the publisher, who would consider a submitted manuscript, suggest changes and either reject the submission or accept it for publication.
 Then at some time over the past century, as publishers were besieged by ever-more would-be authors, the literary agent came upon the scene to screen, select and help authors prepare their manuscripts for submission to the publishers.
 To achieve profitability,